tuvd08/beeinstant-java-sdk/README.md

 ## Installation
 ### Open BeeInstant Account
-Open a trial BeeInstant account on [https://beeinstant.com](https://beeinstant.com).
+Open a BeeInstant account on [https://beeinstant.com](https://beeinstant.com).
 After your account is activated, you can log into [https://app.beeinstant.com](https://app.beeinstant.com) to get endpoint and credentials required by the SDK to publish metrics.
 Launch your service with JVM options:
 ```
 -Dbeeinstant.endpoint=<endpoint> -Dbeeinstant.publicKey=<public_key> -Dbeeinstant.secretKey=<secret_key>
 ```